12 Different Toads in Arizona (With Pictures)

 The Great Plains toad lives in the entire state of Arizona.
 They can easily burrow in loose soil and enjoy open grasslands or ditches.
 These toads are brown, grey, and green in color with darker botches.
 They have numerous warts and prominent ridges on their head.
 Females grow larger than males at up to 4 inches in length.

-See also 15 Facts About the Chinese Giant Salamander
+See also 22 Amazing Facts About Axolotls

 3. Red-Spotted Toad